netdata/netdata/health/README.md

 (run `/etc/netdata/edit-config` to edit them).

-In `/etc/netdata/health.d` you can also put any number of files (in any number of sub-directories) with a suffix `.conf` to have them processed by netdata.
+In `/etc/netdata/health.d` you can also put any number of files (in any number of sub-directories) with a suffix `.conf` to have them processed by Netdata.

-Health configuration can be reloaded at any time, without restarting netdata.
+Health configuration can be reloaded at any time, without restarting Netdata.
 Just send Netdata the SIGUSR2 signal, like this:

 ```sh